[?] Subscribe To This Site

 -Important vitamins and minerals are also necessary to prevent any vitamin deficiencies.

--Avoiding foods that may contain carcinogens, like benzene (Benzene is a carcinogen that can result from the sodium benzoate used to preserve many packaged foods) or poisonous substances such as heavy metals is naturally recommended.
+Avoiding foods that may contain carcinogens, like benzene (Benzene is a carcinogen that can result from the sodium benzoate used to preserve many packaged foods) or poisonous substances such as heavy metals is naturally recommended.

 -It is also critical as well to be very aware of any potential E. coli or other current contaminants in the marketplace.